 Euro cash is the only public form of money that is directly backed by the ECB [2].
 Digital payments are not; they are backed by private parties such as commercial banks.
-A critical dependence on these parties is eroding the sovereignty of the Euro.
+A critical dependence on these parties can erode the sovereignty of the Euro.
 They cannot safeguard reliability comparable to that of ECB-backed cash.
 Nevertheless, there is demand for reliability, especially in times of crisis [8].
 In recent history, there have been several financial crises that caused large-scale bankruptcies which consequently impacted consumer's savings (e.g. in 2008).
 CBDCs can provide reliability and safeguard consumers against the effects of large-scale bankruptcy of commercial payment providers.

 Foreign organisations, commercial parties, and cryptocurrencies are threatening the influence of central banks.
 A report published by the ECB discusses the risk of currency substitution.
 Substitution occurs when a new form of money, unregulated by ECB, gains major usage in the EU.
 The new payment method would likely have to outperform its competitors, for instance by being cheaper and/or more convenient.
 According to the report, currency substitution could have a range of negative effects on the ECB's monetary policy and even threaten the EU's independence [1].
-The actors responsible for this consternation are mostly large corporations and foreign central banks [2], [9].
-Some interested governmental parties are e.g. the United States government and the People's Bank of China [10], [11].
+Along with the ECB, other major governmental and commercial parties have also shown interest in developing a CBDC.
+Some interested governmental parties are e.g. the United States government and the People's Bank of China [9], [10].
 An interested commercial party is for instance Meta (formerly Facebook), which initiated Diem1, a hypothesized stablecoin that did not launch due to legal and regulatory issues.

 Due to the potentially far-reaching impact of the introduction of CBDCs to consumers and the rapid pace with which central banks are operating, public discourse on the topic has been increasing.
-Some regulators are questioning the use case of CBDCs and their implications on the role of central banks and consumer's privacy [12], [13].
+Some regulators are questioning the use case of CBDCs and their implications on the role of central banks and consumer's privacy [11], [12].